Are You Required To Report A Car Accident?

 How Long Should You Wait To Report An Accident?

+Can I get an accident report online?
 Insurance companies generally have a 24-hour hotline or online access to report accidents.
 Unless you are severely injured and unable to notify your insurance company, there is generally no excuse to wait for more than 24 hours.
-In California, you must contact the police within 24 hours if someone suffers a personal injury or dies due to the accident.
+In California, you must contact the police within 24 hours if someone suffers a personal injury or dies due to a fatal accident in order to start a police investigation.
 If you don’t contact the police, even for minor car accidents, you may be taking a chance that the other people involved in the accident will make false claims about the accident.

 Seeking Medical Care